Title IX of the Education Amendments Act of 1972 states,

 Any information regarding an incident of sexual misconduct that is shared with a Drew employee is required to be reported to the University’s Title IX Coordinator.

-Certain individuals within the University community maintain a professional status (e.g. health care providers and counselors) which require them to keep information shared with them confidential.
+Certain individuals within the University community maintain a professional status (e.g. health care providers, chaplain and counselors) which require them to keep information shared with them during their routine work as confidential.
 As such, any information reported to these individuals relative to incidents of sexual misconduct will not be shared with anyone else and will remain confidential unless there is an imminent threat to health or safety or other legal basis for disclosure (e.g. suspected child abuse) or you provide permission for the information to be shared.

-Complaints of sexual misconduct involving faculty or staff will be responded to by the Title IX Coordinator and Title IX Investigator located in EC 133 at 973-408-3635.
+Complaints of sexual misconduct involving students, faculty or staff will be responded to by the Title IX Coordinator, or designee and can be reached at (973) 408-3391 or in Ehinger Center 147.

 Any individual who has experienced an incident of sexual misconduct may file a criminal complaint by contacting the Madison Police Department at 973-593-3000 or by calling 911.
 An individual has the right to proceed simultaneously with a criminal complaint and an internal University complaint.